 ‘Lost’ Farallon Tectonic Plate Found Beneath California & Mexico, Solving Geology Mystery

-A re-examination of the Isabella anomaly found that it, too, lined up with known Farallon fragments.
-“This work has radically changed our understanding of the make-up of the west coast of North America,” study co-author Brian Savage of the University of Rhode Island said in a statement.
-“It will cause a thorough rethinking of the geological history of North America and undoubtedly many other continental margins."
+His research colleague asnd co-author Brian Savage of the University of Rhode Island agrees.
+"This work has radically changed our understanding of the makeup of the west coast of North America," Savage said.
+"It will cause a thorough rethinking of the geological history of North America and undoubtedly many other continental margins."

 The above story is based on materials provided by Brown University.